-Literary and non-literary texts are important sources in language teaching and learning.
+Literary and non-literary texts are important sources in language learning and teaching.
 Students develop literacy skills as they become familiar with various texts.
 Literacy is the capacity to recognise, understand, filter and interpret various forms of communication.
 Language awareness is an important element of literacy development.
-This awareness will help students to make informed language choices while manipulating subjects, ideas and concepts across curriculum subjects.
+This awareness will help students to make informed choices.